simp/pupmod-simp-simp_apache/REFERENCE.md

 Ideally, we will move over to the Puppet Labs apache module in the future but it's going to be quite a bit of work to port all of our code.

-@NOTE: If a parameter is not listed here then it is part of the standard Apache configuration set and the stock Apache documentation should be referenced.

 #### Parameters